DemetriosM/devops/README.md

 # devops
-The study of tools for continuous integration
+The study of tools for continuous integration and continuous delivery